 The course’s primary focus is on project management, which will give you the chance to take your career forward in any industry, not just in construction.

 We teach the principles of project management – the distinct discipline of working to agreed deadlines, starts and finishes on a given project.

-In your first semester you’ll have the option to take a three-day study tour in London.
-You’ll get an insight into how industrial companies work, who are always interested in Queen’s graduates.
+Through guest lecturers, case studies and optional field trips, you’ll get an insight into how industrial companies work, who are always interested in Queen’s graduates.
 Companies such as:

 The McAvoy Group,

 Applications for this course, received after 30th June may not be accepted.
 A deposit will be required to secure a place.

 Construction and Project Management Higher Level Apprenticeship highlights

 Our Joint Board of Moderators accreditation means that when you graduate, you have the chance to become a chartered engineer.